Hospitality News & Business Insights by EHL

 Written by Veronika Mercier | Jun 28, 2019 9:11:06 PM

-The luxury travel landscape is undergoing a transformative shift.
-Gone are the days when luxury merely signified opulence and exclusivity.
 Today's affluent travelers seek meaningful experiences, personalization, and sustainability.
-This evolution is reshaping business models and redefining what it means to travel in luxury.
+This evolution is reshaping the industry and redefining what it means to travel in luxury.

-As demand grows and expectations shift, the luxury travel industry must adapt to stay relevant and resilient.
+As demand grows and expectations evolve, the luxury travel industry must adapt to stay relevant and resilient.
 In this article, we'll explore the demographic and cultural shifts that are redefining the industry and identify the key trends shaping its evolution.

 The Evolving Luxury Traveler